davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_settings_dialog.md

 - Modal dialog overlay centered in the viewport.
 - Background:
-  - The main UI (header, panels, footer) is dimmed and made non-interactive.
+  - The main UI (header and panels) is dimmed and made non-interactive.
 - Content sections:
   1. **Density Settings**
      - Radio buttons or segmented control: